fanifrancs/codegig/README.md

-# CodeGig
+# codegig

-> Demo job find app for coders.
+Demo job find app for coders.
 The original app was created by Brad Traversy using Sequelize, PostgreSQL and Handlebars view engine which I replaced with MySQL and ejs view engine.

 ## Quick Start
 Check [db_query.txt](db_query.txt) for database setup instructions